PREVISOR AI

 Where the value lives

-In the months and years before a diagnosis becomes necessary, when the trajectory is already forming and there is still time to change it.
+In the months before a diagnosis becomes necessary, while there is still time to change the trajectory.

 Glenn